enzoniko/HDRNN-From-APL-to-Python/Readme.md

 - I strongly recommend you to read the [APL Wiki](https://aplwiki.com/wiki/Main_Page) to understand the concepts behind APL, I promise it is worth it.

 ## Installation
+#### Download the zipped repository, unzip it into a folder, open the folder on your IDE, run `pip install -r requirements.txt`, enjoy!

 ## Documentation
 ### APL Symbols implemented